Cheesegle/joe/README.md

 blehhhhhhh

-WASD to move, click to remove tiles
+WASD to move, click to remove tiles, scroll to zoom